One UD Degree Wasn't Enough For Me

 I am proud to have been among the first cohort to graduate from the medical laboratory science master’s program.
 The hospital rotations we did as a part of the program were phenomenal, and the support that the program offers in completing the medical laboratory scientist board of certification exam is outstanding.

-I graduated with great job prospects, and I love the job that I have — it calls on me to multitask and to use both my technical expertise and my scientific judgement in the work that I do.
+I graduated with great job prospects, and I love the job that I have — it calls on me to multitask and to use both my technical expertise and my scientific judgment in the work that I do.
 It’s a new challenge every day.”

 Annabelle Camp